 5 Things Formula Feeding Moms Need To Know

 There are many reasons a parent might consider feeding their baby formula.
-From poor weight gain to low milk supply to food allergies and special needs, formula is used by many families all across the world.
-Despite the fact that formula use is incredibly common, there’s a lot of myths and conflicting information out there for parents to sort through.
+From poor weight gain to low milk supply to food allergies and special needs.
+Formula is used by many families all across the world.
+Despite the fact that formula use is incredibly common, there are a lot of myths and conflicting information out there for parents to sort through.
 Here are five facts that formula feeding moms should know.

 Formula is Not Sterile

 Many mothers are unaware that powdered formula has not been sterilised before being packaged.
 In fact, the World Health Organisation warns that un-sterilised formula may contain harmful bacteria that could potentially make your baby sick.
 There’s a common belief that preparing formula is as simple as adding the powder to some water and shaking it up.
 But in order to sterilise the formula and ensure that all that harmful bacteria is killed off, mothers should be boiling the water they use during a formula feed.

 To prepare the formula properly, WHO recommends that the mother begin to boil water.
-The easiest and most convenient method would be to use an electric kettle is a kettle with its own heating element, meaning the water will be boiled without a stove.
+The easiest and most convenient method would be to use a kettle.
+Kettles have their own heating element, meaning the water will be boiled without a stove.

 It’s very important that the formula is added to the water while it’s still boiling in order to kill off any bacteria that may be present.
 It’s also a good idea for the mother to wash her hands thoroughly before handling any formula.
 Mix the formula and the water by shaking the bottle, then run cold water over it to cool it.
 Always test the temperature of the milk before feeding it to the baby.